Cobalt

 Cobalt is primarily used in lithium-ion batteries, and in the manufacture of magnetic, wear-resistant and high-strength alloys.
 The compounds cobalt silicate and cobalt(II) aluminate (CoAl2O4, cobalt blue) give a distinctive deep blue color to glass, ceramics, inks, paints and varnishes.
 Cobalt occurs naturally as only one stable isotope, cobalt-59.
 Cobalt-60 is a commercially important radioisotope, used as a radioactive tracer and for the production of high-energy gamma rays.
+Cobalt is also used in the petroleum industry as a catalyst when refining crude oil.
+This is to purge it of sulfur, which is very polluting when burned and causes acid rain.

 Cobalt is the active center of a group of coenzymes called cobalamins.
-Vitamin B, the best-known example of the type, is an essential vitamin for all animals.
+Vitamin B12, the best-known example of the type, is an essential vitamin for all animals.
 Cobalt in inorganic form is also a micronutrient for bacteria, algae, and fungi.

+The name cobalt derives from a type of ore considered a nuisance by 16th century German silver miners, which in turn may have been named from a spirit or goblin held superstitiously responsible for it; this spirit is considered equitable to the kobold (a household spirit) by some, or, categorized as a gnome (mine spirit) by others.

 Characteristics

 Cobalt is a ferromagnetic metal with a specific gravity of 8.9.
 The Curie temperature is 1115 C and the magnetic moment is 1.6–1.7 Bohr magnetons per atom.
 Cobalt has a relative permeability two-thirds that of iron.
 Metallic cobalt occurs as two crystallographic structures: hcp and fcc.
 The ideal transition temperature between the hcp and fcc structures is 450 C, but in practice the energy difference between them is so small that random intergrowth of the two is common.

 Cobalt is a weakly reducing metal that is protected from oxidation by a passivating oxide film.
 It is attacked by halogens and sulfur.
 Heating in oxygen produces Co3O4 which loses oxygen at 900 C to give the monoxide CoO.
 The metal reacts with fluorine (F2) at 520 K to give CoF3; with chlorine (Cl2), bromine (Br2) and iodine (I2), producing equivalent binary halides.
 It does not react with hydrogen gas (H2) or nitrogen gas (N2) even when heated, but it does react with boron, carbon, phosphorus, arsenic and sulfur.
-At ordinary temperatures, it reacts slowly with mineral acids, and very slowly with moist, but not with dry, air.
+At ordinary temperatures, it reacts slowly with mineral acids, and very slowly with moist, but not dry, air.